Skip to content

 Quick Reference

-• Error Classes: See #error-classes for all available error types
+• Error Classes: All available error types and when they're thrown; see #error-classes

 Error Classes